 Dry: Dry food is more convenient, less prone to spoilage, and easy to store, and it may actually help reduce tartar and bad breath.
 Cats tend to enjoy the taste (even picky eaters, when you find the right flavor), and those with health issues who are transitioning from a lower-quality grain-dense food typically see significant improvement with allergies and digestive problems.
 However, dry food also has its drawbacks.

 Since dry food contains less liquid than wet food, it can lead to dehydration and kidney or urinary tract problems if your cat isn’t drinking enough water.
 And unless you portion control your cat’s food (rather than leaving out a dish of food), your cat may overeat dry food.

 The type of protein in grain-free cat food is a key consideration, particularly if your cat has food sensitivities or allergies.

-Multi-source: Value grain-free cat foods are a smorgasbord of different protein sources such as turkey, chicken, fish, pea protein, and duck.
+Multi-source: These grain-free cat foods are a smorgasbord of different protein sources such as turkey, chicken, fish, pea protein, and duck.
 While most cats do fine with a blend of proteins, it can be difficult to hone in on which ingredients might be causing continued sensitivities or allergies.
 Many cat owners don’t realize that beef and dairy proteins can cause allergies as often as grain.